patrickoser/social-app/README.md

 reference for later.

 Working on:
+    I need to go through the functions/code in general to explicitly mark/comment on what each of them do.
+Then I will know what I need and what can be erased.

     'createPost' is posting new posts to firebase but they are not updating/populating to the home page.

     Use the loading function within DataContext to handle the loading time needed for components to load properly.